pathakadithi/cognodb-career-graph/README.md

 * Django
 * Django REST Framework
 * Neo4j Python Driver
+* CognoDB

 ## 🧠 Graph Database

-Neo4j allows career entities to be represented as nodes and their relationships as graph connections.
+CognoDB is used to represent career entities as nodes and their relationships as graph connections.

 Example conceptual structure: